friendsofhyperf/components/docs/en/components/telescope.md

 ## Tags

-You may want to attach your own custom tags to entries.
-To do this, you can use the **`Telescope::tag`** method.
+You may want to attach custom tags to entries.
+To do so, you can use the **`Telescope::tag`** method.

 ## Batch Filtering

-You might want to record entries only under certain special conditions.
-For this, you can use the **`Telescope::filter`** method.
+You may want to record entries only under specific conditions.
+To do so, you can use the **`Telescope::filter`** method.

-Example
+Example:

 ```php
 use FriendsOfHyperf\Telescope\Telescope;